Indieza-Point/IP-Demo/README.md

 # :information_source: Indieza Point - Local SharePoint Manipulation Software
-## Local Application for manipulating SharePoint Websites
+## :blue_book: Local Application for manipulating SharePoint Websites

 Indieza Point is a Console Application developed on C# programming language.
 The idea of the application is to combine all possible operation related to the SharePoint List and SharePoint Website.